e271828e/Flight.jl/prototypes/kernel/README.md

   stage actually runs), and why a pinned-leaf lurk detonates at the `Dual` activation — or eagerly, via `build(root; activations = (Float64, D8))`, the CI idiom — rather than at `build`.
+- **The guard's form is the declared policy.** `Event(guard, handler)` carries no detection keyword: the probe runs every guard at the nominal activation and its return type decides — `Bool` boundary-detected, the nominal scalar localized, anything else an error naming both admissible forms (D-179).
+The policy lands on `Build.policies`; under the stand-in below the runtime does not yet consult it.
+Guards and handlers are outside every non-nominal activation's executable set (D-052), so at a `Dual` deployment the event phase compiles to the bare sweep and a mode never moves.
+- **A cascade is logically simultaneous, not one link per step.** The event phase iterates [sweep → guards → handlers] to quiescence within one boundary, so a supervisor → follower → follower chain settles in three rounds at any `h` — the latency an integrator parameter must never buy.
+Eligibility inside the boundary is an edge like any other, read against the last-observed
+  sample: a sticky predicate fires once, and firing is at most one event per component per round, first eligible in declaration order — priority with re-decision.
+The one register subtlety is D-191's: an eligible-but-blocked event's sample is *not* overwritten, so its edge stands into the next round, while a premise the earlier transition falsified re-decides against the post-transition sweep and simply does not fire.
+- **Budget exhaustion degrades; it does not throw.** A toggling pair spends `firing_budget` per event at one boundary under a `FiringBudget` warning (at most once per event per boundary), the rest of the model iterates untouched, and the run proceeds — the quiescent samples become honest priors, so the chatterer presents no fresh edge afterward.
+The registers are detection bookkeeping in plain vectors, in no state store; boundary zero establishes every prior as not-holding, so a predicate holding in the authored state fires at `t₀`, and a warm restart fires it again — derived, not asserted.
+- **Projection runs between a state write and its decode.** At every boundary `project` runs after the integrate and before the sweep — boundary zero included, so an off-manifold `init_x` lands on the manifold before the first cell is published — and each firing is `handler → project`.
+The probe holds its return complete against the state shape, which is what makes the wholesale buffer write-back safe by construction.
+- **Due updates run after quiescence.** Ticks stay outside the iteration: at a wrap boundary the handler resets the state, the re-sweep publishes the post-transition value, and only then does a sampled consumer's `g` read it — one test, and the wrong order costs the full pre-reset value, orders of magnitude outside its tolerance.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;